 Ultra Tune is the second largest independent motor repair organisation in Australia and has franchises in all mainland states and territories.

-More information about the good faith obligations under the Code is available on the ACCC's website.
+See more information about the good faith obligations under the code.

 The maximum penalty for a breach of the Franchising Code is currently $63,000.